owncloud/ocis/ocis/adr/0011-global-url-format.md

 {{< hint >}}
 @jfd: The graph api returns a `path` in the `parentReference`, which is part of the `root` in a `drive` resource.
-But it contains a value in the namespace of the `graph` endpoint, eg.: `/drive/root:/Bilder` for the `/Bilder` folder in the root of the currently logged in users personal drive/space.
+But it contains a value in the namespace of the `graph` endpoint, e.g.: `/drive/root:/Bilder` for the `/Bilder` folder in the root of the currently logged-in users personal drive/space.
 Which is again relative to the drive.
 To give the clients a way to determine the mount point we need to add a new `mountpath/point/alias` property.
 {{< /hint >}}

 ## Decision Drivers